Who won the lottery? Why some states allow winners secrecy

 In Texas, legislators last year changed the law to allow winners of jackpots $1 million or more to remain anonymous.

 Arizona has a slightly modified approach.
-Arizona legislator John Kavanagh tried in 2013 to get a law passed letting winners remain anonymous but it wasn't until 2015 that a compromise passed that allows winners 90 days before their name is subject to a public records request.
+Arizona legislator John Kavanagh tried in 2013 to get a law passed letting winners remain anonymous.
+A compromise in 2015 gives winners 90 days before their names are subject to public records requests.
 He pushed for the changes after a resident in his town won a jackpot.

 Proponents of publicizing the winners' names generally say it maintains the integrity of the games and it's a matter of government transparency.
 When Texas made its change last year, the Freedom of Information Foundation of Texas opposed it.